outragedpinkracoon/outragedpinkracoon.github.io/_posts/2024-12-2-advent-of-bad-management.md

 [Link to original LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7267880468044255232/)

+## OVERALL WINNER

+Big congratulations to Craig Nicol for being the overall winner of Advent of Bad Management!

 ## Scenario 1

 🎅: "Ugh, it’s only Day 1 and everything's already gone to hell," Santa thought as he watched elves frantically produce random amounts of toys.
 "How hard is it to follow a quota?
 Oh wait, I forgot to give them one… well they should know what to do by now!"